Start to Finish Relationship in Project Management

-It is a Logical Relationship in which a Successor Activity cannot finish until a Predecessor Activity has started.
-In other words, the Finish of a Successor is Dependent on Start of the Predecessor.
+Start To Finish is a Logical Relationship in which a Successor Activity cannot finish until a Predecessor Activity has started.

-You can also look at Max Wideman’s Glossary for complete set of definitions on PDM Logical Relationships.
+You can also look at Max Wideman’s Glossary for a complete set of definitions on PDM.

 Project Network Diagram Representation

 Let us consider two activities A and B.

 - Duration of A – 3 days

 - B has a SF relationship with A

 - B’s Finish is dependent on A’s Start – B can Finish (F) as soon as A Starts (S).